Leadership-in-Action

 There are three different types of projects:

-A placement with a non-profit, social or humanitarian organization that takes you out of your comfort zone.
+A placement with a mission-driven NGO or social enterprise that makes you work with local agents of change in under-resourced communities to support sustainable impact.
 A list of approved projects will be shared with scholars in due course.

 Alternatively, you can also come up with a proposal in line with your values and interests.
 In this case, the EPFL Laidlaw Program team will ask for safety and due diligence check to make sure that the project is appropriate and in conformity with the LiA requirements.

-You can choose to pursue your first summer research work with a practical and in-field application with communities or groups in need (the LiA project cannot be a simple extension of your research internship).
+You can choose to pursue your first summer research project with a practical and in-field implementation of your work in under-resourced communities (the LiA project cannot be a simple extension of your research work).
 This experience should aim to create positive change by putting your findings into action while developing your leadership skills.

 Scholars are expected to learn through service and foster social change using the transversal skills they have acquired in the Laidlaw Program.
-The LiA experience is not about managing a project or a team in the strict conception of leadership.
+The LiA experience is the culmination of the Laidlaw journey: it is an fantastic opportunity to collaborate with local agents of change in under-resourced communities to support sustainable impact in real-world contexts.

 The following requirements must be met for the LiA experience:

-- Clear and sustainable objective related to an engagement work that contributes to a disadvantaged or minority group, or a community in need (e.g., refugees, a rural population, a group of patients, etc.)
+- Clear and sustainable objectives related to an engagement work that contributes to under-resourced communities (e.g., refugees, a rural population, a group of patients, etc.)

-- Field application to allow you to work closely with people on the ground and to practice your newly acquired leadership skills
+- Field application to allow you to work closely with people on the ground and to lead by empowering others

-- New and unfamiliar environment to get out of your comfort zone and gain different perspectives
+- New and unfamiliar environment in an international context to get out of your comfort zone and gain different perspectives

 The Leadership-in-Action internship entails…